nchudleigh/homerow/README.md

 This is Homerow's workflow:
 1. Activate via shortcut (default is `Command-Shift-Space`)
 2. Search for the UI element to click on
-3. Targets will show for the UI elements matching the query.
-The green target is the current focused target.
+3. Labels (aka dynamic shortcuts) will be shown for the UI elements matching the query.
+The green target is the current focused UI element.
+4. There are two ways to focus the correct UI element:
-4. Press `Tab` or `Arrow-Dn` until the correct UI element is focused
+    - Press `Tab` or `Arrow-Dn` until the correct UI element is focused
+    - Type the UI element's label text while holding `Shift`
-5. Press `Enter` to perform a click on the UI element
+5. Press `Enter` to perform a click on the focused UI element

+There is an option to use the Label-only workflow, which disables the search feature and allows you to type the label text without holding down `Shift`.

 ### Queries

 1. Spaces and cases are ignored
-2. `*` will query for all UI elements
+2. `*` and `;` will query for all UI elements

 ### Not sure what to type?
 The Tutor 🤓 comes to the rescue!

 <img width="701" alt="tutor" src="https://user-images.githubusercontent.com/34204380/194684445-957c80ec-1e58-44bc-8891-f5e633d2dabe.png">

-Press `Command-T` to toggle The Tutor.
-Hover the cursor over the UI element to learn about it’s searchable properties.
+When Homerow is activated, hover your cursor over a UI element to learn about it’s searchable properties.
+The Tutor will disable itself after typing.

 ### Controls